fhiso/legacy-format/data-model.md

 :   The value specifying the longitudinal coordinate of the place name.
 The longitude coordinate is Degrees and fraction of degrees east or west of the zero or base meridian coordinate.

 Payload
-:   A string.
+:   A *line string*.
 It is RECOMMENDED that implementations support payloads of at least 11 characters.

-    The string should match the production `Longitude`:
+    The string MUST match the production `Longitude`:

         Longitude  ::= [EW] [0-9]+ ( "."
 [0-9]+ )?